APK Structure#

 folder that are not referenced by code.
 When the lint

-tool finds potentially unused resources in the project, it displays a message, as shown in the example below.
+tool finds potentially unused resources in the project, it displays a message, as shown in the following example.

 res/layout/preferences.xml: Warning: The resource R.layout.preferences appears to be unused [UnusedResources]